Miguel Vargas Player Props: Dodgers vs. Yankees

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Miguel Vargas?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Miguel Vargas At The Plate

-- Vargas has picked up a hit in 28 of 52 games this season, with multiple hits eight times.

-- He has gone deep in 9.6% of his games this year, and 2.5% of his trips to the plate.
+- Looking at the 53 games he has played this year, he's went deep in five of them (9.4%), and in 2.4% of his trips to the plate.

-- In 30.8% of his games this year, Vargas has had at least one RBI.
-He's picked up more than one in 15.4% and driven in three or more of his team's runs in one contest.
+- Vargas has driven home a run in 16 games this year (30.2%), including more than one RBI in 15.1% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.